• Record keeping requirements.

 According to Guild’s claims data, there are four key causes for refrigerated stock being damaged.

-• Storm damage – in these cases the impact of the storm causes a loss of power.
-Sometimes the reasons for this loss is obvious, such as when power lines come down.
+• Storm damage – In these cases, the impact of the storm causes a loss of power.
+Sometimes the reasons for this loss are obvious, such as when power lines come down.
 However, there are cases where the reason power has been lost won’t be obvious.
 Storm damage can also prevent access to a building or premises, meaning any opportunity to access and move the refrigerated stock is hindered.

-• Failure of power supply – this occurs when, as the name suggests, there’s been a loss of power to the premises.
+• Failure of power supply – This occurs when there’s been a loss of power to the premises.
 There can be several reasons why this occurs, such as faults with or overloaded network supplies.
-Sometimes there’s warning it’ll happen however unfortunately other times there isn’t.
+Sometimes there’s a warning it’ll happen; however, unfortunately, other times there isn’t.

-• Breakdown – this occurs when the fridge has stopped working or isn’t working effectively and therefore the correct temperature isn’t maintained.
-Unfortunately, in many of these cases this isn’t realised until the temperature has been impacted for too long and the stock is damaged.
+• Breakdown – This occurs when the fridge has stopped working or isn’t working effectively, and therefore the correct temperature isn’t maintained.
+Unfortunately, in many cases, this isn’t realised until the temperature has been impacted for too long and the stock is damaged.

 The impact

-While insurance is there to assist pharmacists when these incidents occur, insurance unfortunately isn’t the magical solution that can immediately solve the problem.
+While insurance is there to assist pharmacists when these incidents occur, it isn’t a magical solution that can immediately solve the problem.
 There’s a process for determining what stock has been lost, ordering replacement stock, and then receiving this replacement.
-A quick turnaround time in processing an insurance claim unfortunately can’t guarantee when the stock will be back in the pharmacy.
-This can lead to issues for a period of time as the pharmacy isn’t able to operate as usual due to the lack of stock.
+A quick turnaround in processing an insurance claim unfortunately can’t guarantee when the stock will be back in the pharmacy.
+This can disrupt operations due to a lack of stock.

-When a business can’t operate as usual, this impacts the customers as well as the business.
-In some of the cases seen by Guild Insurance, the stock has been a special order for a patient yet has accidently not been placed in the fridge as required.
-In these cases, the patient has then been unable to collect the medication when they’re expecting to and may even have to cancel or change an appointment with their doctor.
-This is going to be frustrating for the patient as well as possibly detrimental to their health.
-As another example, imagine a pharmacy with vaccination appointments and a nurse booked to give them, without the available stock!
+When a business can’t operate as usual, this impacts both customers and the business.
+In some cases seen by Guild Insurance, stock has been a special order for a patient but was not placed in the fridge as required, meaning the patient couldn’t collect their medication when expected.
+This can be frustrating for the patient and detrimental to their health.
+Similarly, a pharmacy with scheduled vaccination appointments and a booked nurse may be left without available stock.

 How to prevent these incidents

-Some of the incidents which lead to cold stock being damaged is hard to predict and manage.
-However, all pharmacists should consider the actions they might be able to take (this can vary according to each individual business) to reduce the likelihood of a significant loss of stock.
+Some of the incidents leading to cold stock being damaged are hard to predict and manage.
+However, all pharmacists should consider actions they can take to reduce the likelihood of significant stock loss.

-• Have a plan for loss of power – While you usually won’t be able to control when you lose power, you can control how prepared you are for when it happens.
-Think ahead before something goes wrong and create a plan for both planned and unplanned power loses.
-This plan could include:
+• Have a plan for power loss – You can’t control when you lose power, but you can be prepared.
+Have a plan for both planned and unplanned outages, which could include:

 Guild Insurance Limited ABN 55 004 538 863, AFS Licence No. 233 791.
-This article contains information of a general nature only and is not intended to constitute the provision of legal advice.
-Guild Insurance supports your Association through the payment of referral fees for certain products or services you take out with them.
+This article contains general information only and is not intended as legal advice.
+Guild Insurance supports your Association through referral fees for certain products or services.
+RHQ324852 Preventing the Loss of Cold Stock 03/2025.

 business